stakater/infrastructure-reference/README.md

     Please be sure to re-make the network module of other environments in order to re-create the vpc-connection IF it is removed as a result of refreshing.
 (Work in progress to solve this issue)

     e.g. `make network_dev`, `make network_qa` or `make network_prod`

+* Network timeout error

+    #####Error:
+    `timeout while waiting for state to become 'successful'` OR `Network time out waiting for I/O...`

+    This issue occurs due to slow network response from AWS or slow internet connection from the requesting side.

+    Retry using a better internet connection.

+* Error while Creating Keypair

+    #####Error:
+    `Cannot create keypair: Permission denied`

+    Issue occurs while creating keypair using the aws-keypair.sh script, this is an intermittent in issue, and can be avoided by retrying

+* Error while Uploading Keypair

+    #####Error:
+    `Could not upload keypair: Access Denied`

+    Issue occurs while uploading the keypair after it has been created using AWS CLI (aws-keypair.sh), this is an intermittent in issue, and can be avoided by retrying the make.